How to Protect Your Email Account

 Because spam mail is now so popular throughout the globe, email providers have created anti-spam solutions that you may use to prevent these unlawful messages.
 Different email providers offer different capabilities; however, if you're using a well-known and reliable email service, like Microsoft Outlook or Gmail, you'll likely be able to activate a spam filter that places any questionable emails in a spam folder.

-This implies that most spam mail will not appear in your immediate inbox, which minimizes the possibility of you engaging with it.
-You may always check your spam folder if required since occasionally spam filters misinterpret genuine emails for harmful ones.
+This implies that most spam mail will not appear in your immediate inbox, which minimises the possibility of your engaging with it.
+You can always check your spam folder if you need to, since spam filters sometimes misinterpret genuine emails as harmful.
 But you should still be vigilant about what mail you select to deal with in your spam folder.

 3. Block Suspicious Addresses